 Due to such uncertainty concerning my diagnosis, I was told that I didn't have much time left (the maximum I could stay alive with this progressing disease is 23 years).
-And this is when I thought of not depending on doctors and so I started learning more and more about my disease.
+And this is when I thought of not just depending on the doctors and so I started learning more and more about my disease.

 At that time, I came across Dimple Parmar, she is a real angel.
 She further told me about how important it is to be one's advocate.
 And thus I became my advocate, driving the course of my treatment.

-Initially, I was so scared to try off label drugs (drugs not meant for Cancer Treatment but other illnesses) and supplements but then I was more scared of just waiting for some sort of miracle to happen.
+Initially, I was so scared to try off-label drugs (drugs not meant for Cancer Treatment but other illnesses) and supplements but then I was more scared of just waiting for some sort of miracle to happen.
 So, I started taking action through various approaches and then monitored the improvement in my reports.

 Despite all these events, I would consider myself very blessed with an awesome family, an amazing fiance and a supportive set of friends who have been constantly supporting me throughout this journey.